Online shopping has been on the rise for some time now. The top five online shopping sites show no signs of slowing down, either.

 #1 – Amazon

-As the leading e-retailer in the U.S., Amazon sells pretty much everything a buyer could want, ranging from specific foods and beverages to electronics, books and home goods.
+As the leading e-retailer in the U.S., with 195 million monthly unique visitors, Amazon sells pretty much everything a buyer could want, ranging from specific foods and beverages to electronics, books and home goods.
 The international e-commerce company offers computing services, digital content, online retail and more.
 As a Statista report notes, at the end of the first quarter of 2016, Amazon reported more than 310 million active user accounts worldwide.
 The following year, Amazon generated 178 billion U.S. in net sales alone.
 Amazon offers anything to everyone everywhere.

 Streamlining the Online Purchasing Process